kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 Note that when computing the specific gravity of a substance you always divide by the density of water at $4\C$ regardless of the temperature of the substance.
 Also, note that some industries use water at a temperature of $15.6\C$ as a reference.
 The density of water at this slightly higher temperature is smaller by less than a tenth of a percent and will make little difference in practical applications.

 Alternatively, the specific weight can be used to calculate the specific gravity.
-In this case the specific gravity is defined as the substance's specific weight dividing by the specific weight of water at $4\C$:
+In this case the specific gravity is defined as the substance's specific weight divided by the specific weight of water at $4\C$:

 $$
 \begin{align*}